In 'Stony The Road,' Henry Louis Gates Jr. Looks At The Period After Reconstruction

 Stony the Road comes just two months after the publication of Dark Sky Rising: Reconstruction and the Dawn of Jim Crow, a wonderful young-adult nonfiction book he co-wrote with author Tonya Bolden.
 That book is an excellent introduction to the era he writes about in Stony the Road; both are wonderful additions to the field of American history, though, obviously, for different audiences.
 And both should be required reading for anyone who seeks to know how America ended up the way it did.

 "The process of Reconstruction involved nothing less than the monumental effort to create a biracial democracy out of the wreckage of the rebellion," Gates writes.
-It's an effort that's still ongoing, and Gates makes a convincing case that it's a fight we can't afford to abandon.
+It's an effort that's ongoing, and Gates makes a convincing case that it's a fight we can't afford to abandon.